 In the context of Pooley Wines, we have a strong focus on biological farming as it uses softer, more naturally derived inputs that support both vine balance and soil ecology.
 We implement regenerative agricultural practices by dedicating permanent biodiversity zones on our sites to build back the landscape.
 Additionally, we are committed to upcycling green waste from our vineyards into valuable and available vine nutrition.
 These foundations are paramount to continued productivity and resilience in a changing climate.

 In the winery, our wines are handled gently with minimal intervention.
-Committing to producing certified organic wine supports our unwavering quest to capture the truest expression of site in every drop.
+This supports our unwavering quest to capture the truest expression of site in every drop.
 Having the most natural inputs from vine to wine ensures we are paying homage to terroir and all the stories of that vintage.
-Undergoing the certification of our wine is how we sign and seal our promise.